 Likewise, a dog who has stolen some broccoli from a dinner plate or similarly helped themselves to an entire piece is best interrupted before he or she can do themselves too much risk by gobbling that stem.

-Dogs do really badly at processing plant-based material, and your pet might experience constipation, tummy aches and general grouchiness and stomach upset while process a lot of broccoli or veggies at once.
+Dogs do badly at processing plant-based material, and your pet might experience constipation, tummy aches and general grouchiness and stomach upset while processing a lot of broccoli or veggies at once.